UncleSamSwiss/ioBroker.loxone/README.md

 Please be aware that this password is stored unsecured inside ioBroker - therefore don't use the "admin" user!

+### Synchronize Names

+This will update names in ioBroker whenever they change in the Loxone configuration.
+If this is disabled, names will only be synchronized the first time a control is detected.

 ### Synchronize Rooms

 This will populate the enum.rooms enumeration with all rooms provided by the Loxone Miniserver and will link all controls.